 Windows 11 is out now!
-However, Windows 1.0 in 1985 to Windows 11 is coming soon with its stable version in 2021; everything got changed.
+However, Windows 1.0 in 1985 to Windows 11 is out there for the general public; everything got changed.
 Meanwhile, In 1995, when Windows 95 was released, which first introduced the start menu and right-clicking, enjoy the addition of games from reversi, minesweeper, pinball, and more!

 But, now look at the new features that we are getting in Windows 11, including android apps and better multitasking.
 But, since, then it’s been a tricky thing to know which Windows version is the best for gaming.